ALIENHHY/ALIENHHY.github.io/_pages/about.md

 ---

 ---
 Welcome to my personal website!
 I am a senior at the School of Cyberspace Security, Nanjing University of Science and Technology (NJUST).
 My major is Cyberspace Security.
-I am fortunate to be supervised by Prof. [Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=).
-I am currently interning at Tencent!
+I am fortunate to be supervised by Prof. [Zhichao Lian](https://gsmis.njust.edu.cn/open/TutorInfo.aspx?dsbh=6CZPjzcQhmzsS-IjPww!Hw==&yxsh=4iVdgPyuKTE=&zydm=QP9JvMVDx3k=)!

 I have co-founded *Nanjing Nebulorix Co., Ltd.*, and look forward to bringing some of our interesting ideas to life!